 After the merger, CPF’s patient and family programs have continued under the ACPA Family Services program.
 ACPA Family Services is dedicated to providing comprehensive resources and individualized support.
 Education is the center of ACPA Family Services, and family-centered team care is the goal for every patient.

 Cleftline.org continues to be the online resource for patients and families, with downloadable publications, ACPA Approved Team listings and more.
-When more specific questions arise, ACPA Family Services staff can be reached at 800-24-CLEFT or email@example.com.
+When more specific questions arise, ACPA Family Services staff can be reached at 919-933-9044 or firstname.lastname@example.org.
 Interested individuals can also engage with ACPA Family Services on Facebook and Twitter.

 Find out more about how ACPA Family Services works with patients, families and professionals by reading the new brochure.